Hany M. Sala'am

-Hany M. Sala'am (هاني سلام) is the current chairman and CEO of Gulf Resources Corporation (GRC) an international group of companies specialising in the exploration and development of energy, mining and smelting of related natural resources.
+Hany M. Sala'am (هاني سلام) is a Lebanese businessman who is the current chairman and CEO of Gulf Resources Corporation (GRC) an international group of companies specialising in the exploration and development of energy, mining and smelting of related natural resources.

 Sala'am graduated with a Bachelor of Science in Civil Engineering.
 Sala'am became a successful entrepreneur from the outset of his career establishing a network of companies throughout the Middle East, Europe, North America and Africa and has acted as Chairman to GRC since its inception.

 Family background

-Sala'am born in Lebanon was raised in a successful business and politically orientated family which presumably formed the basis of his future entrepreneurial and diplomatic activities.
+Sala'am born in Lebanon was raised in a successful business and politically orientated family which formed the basis of his future entrepreneurial and diplomatic activities.
 His father Muhammad Salaam in partnership with his paternal uncle Saeb Salaam founded Middle East Airlines (Lebanon’s national airline) in 1948.
-Saeb Salaam also served as Prime Minister of Lebanon as did another of Sala'am’s paternal uncles Rashid Karami.
-On Sala'am’s maternal side his uncle Dr. Hussein Fakri Khalidi served as Prime Minister of Jordan.
+Saeb Salaam also served as Prime Minister of Lebanon as did another of Sala'am's paternal uncles Rashid Karami.
+On Sala'am's maternal side his uncle Dr. Hussein Fakri Khalidi served as Prime Minister of Jordan.

 Sala'am's eldest daughter Ghida married HRH Prince Talal Bin Muhammad a Jordanian Royal in Amman July, 1991.
 They have two sons and one daughter: Prince Hussein, Prince Muhammad & Princess Raaja.
 Princess Ghida acts as chairperson to the King Hussein Cancer Center in Jordan.